Seshpenguin/Minecraft/README.md

 https://github.com/fogleman/Minecraft

 ## How to Run

-	First, clone the Repo to a folder on you PC: git clone https://github.com/Seshpenguin/Minecraft.git
+	Make sure you have Python 2 installed (Python 3 will not work) First, clone the Repo to a folder on you PC: git clone https://github.com/Seshpenguin/Minecraft.git
 	Then run CraftPy!